AlessandroBregoli/Anomaly-Detection-in-Dynamic-Networks-comparison-and-benchmarking/README.md

 # Anomaly Detection in Dynamic Networks: comparison and benchmarking
 ## Introduction
 This repo provides a set of pickles used in our comparison.
 Each pickle represents an experiment performed via Monte Carlo method (see section 3.4 of the paper for more info).
+SISTEMARE FINENDO DI SCRIVERE IL RESTO!
 ## Dataset
 - [Enron](http://www.ahschulz.de/enron-email-data/): concerns email messages, and consists of about 90K nodes, more than a million directed arcs.
 The daily structure of the graph is made avail-